Dr. Ming Tea is a product line used to support weight loss and detoxification. The brand claims to have caused "over 100k transformations since 2007."

-Green Tea is the first ingredient, and we consider this to be a potentially effective weight loss ingredient.
-A medical review on green tea use in overweight and obese patient populations, published in the Cochrane Library, analyzed data from many medical studies on the topic and concluded the following:
+A medical review on green tea use in overweight and obese patient populations, published in the Cochrane Library, analyzed data from many clinical trials on the topic and concluded the following:

 "Green tea preparations appear to induce a small, statistically non‐significant weight loss in overweight or obese adults.
 Because the amount of weight loss is small, it is not likely to be clinically important."